markusressel/MkDocs-Material-Dark-Theme/README.md

 * mkdocs-material
 * pymdown-extensions

-and runs the development server (that includes auto-rebuild) which hosts the content in `/data` on port `8000`.
+and runs the mkdocs development server (that includes auto-rebuild) which hosts the content in `/data` on port `8000`.

 To start it use a command similar to this: